Chefs Notes

 Once I was done with the onion and garlic, it was chicken time.
 But, before I got my hands all covered in chicken, I put a large, heavy-bottomed skillet on medium heat on the stove.

 The chicken I bought was a chicken breast that still had a bit of the rib and wing bone attached.
 I bought this because it was cheaper than boneless chicken breast.
 I should also say I'm not generally a fan of chicken breast.
 However, on the rare occasion that I do buy it, I usually get it bone-in and skin-on.
 It is way cheaper and with a little practice takes next to no time to clean.
+If you'd like to learn more about working with chicken, my post on how to grill chicken breast covers a lot of useful technique.

 To clean the chicken, I found the bone and followed it with my knife to cut it away.
 I then took the tenders off the breast.
 The tender is the little flap of meat on the underside of the breast.
 If you've ever bought breaded chicken tenders, this is what they are made of.
 With the tender removed, I sliced the breast and tender into ½ cm pieces.

-Now, that the chicken was all sliced, I added 1-2 tablespoon of olive oil into my pre-heated pan along with the chicken.
+Now that the chicken was all sliced, I added 1-2 tablespoon of olive oil into my pre-heated pan along with the chicken.
 When I added the chicken in, I spread it out in a single layer to speed up the cooking process.
 I also turned the heat up a little on my pan as it wasn't quite hot enough.
 You may not need to do this.
 The issue was that my pan is very thick and just wasn't getting hot enough.

 While the chicken was cooking I took a few minutes and thoroughly cleaned my knife, cutting board, and work area.

-7:15 Cooking the pasta
+Cooking the Pasta

-Around 7:15 pm, the water for my pasta and chicken was boiling.
+Around 7:15 pm, the water for my pasta was boiling.
 The pasta I used takes about 12 minutes to cook.
 I knew that if I started cooking it at this point, it would line up pretty perfectly with when the sauce would be done.
 How did I know that?
 The chicken was almost cooked through, and I knew that sauce wasn't going to take that long.
 Also, even if the timing didn't line up perfectly, there was only going to be a few minutes difference, and I could compensate for that.
 So, I dropped the pasta in the water.

 I also took this opportunity to season the chicken generously with salt and pepper, and then I flipped the chicken and finished cooking it.